Sevardin Harker. Venday. Libra 20th, 2344 AA. 5:43 PM. Arroyo (Glade Crest – Sev’s home).

 Elamni bounced over to the two of them, luminescent swirl of purple cotton candy in hand, Juel trailing behind her with his own cloud of glowing spun-sugar.
 Sev shook his head, chuckling.
 Always hated the aftertaste of that glow enchantment.
 But he knew kids—and “adults” like Juel and Elamni, apparently—loved the fact that it made their mouths glow in the dark.

-“That spell makes your mouth taste like the smell of cat pee.”
+“That spell makes your mouth taste like cat pee smells.”

 Elamni frowned then turned to Sevardin, offering him some of the candy.